 Please also read our Registration Policy.

-We will schedule this class after the publication of By Hand and By Eye.
-If you are interested, please let us know and we will notify you when the class is to be scheduled.
+If you are interested in this class, please let us know and we will notify you when the class is to be scheduled.